Art Installation at the Jeronimos Monastery

 Context

-The National Museum of Archaeology commissioned an art instalation to re-interpret the theme of an outdoor exhibiton on the southwest script so as to complement it with contemporay art work on a public space setting.
+The National Museum of Archaeology commissioned an art installation to re-interpret the theme of an outdoor exhibition on the southwest script so as to complement it with contemporary art work on a public space setting.

-This exhibition was set up by an archaeology research project - Projecto Estela, who gave invaluable input in the discussion of ideas to develop this project and support in its execution.
-The installation was mainly assembled on location, inside the Jeronimos Monastery cloisters, with the help and support from the museum staff and collaborators.
+This exhibition was set up by an archaeology research project - Projecto Estela, who gave invaluable support to our research and the development and production of this project.
+The installation was mainly assembled on location, at the Jerónimos Monastery cloisters, with the help and support from the museum staff and 2MW collaborators.

 The Southwest Vowels